 Our senior leadership is responsible for identifying, assessing, and managing our exposure to risk.
 The Board and its committees play an active role in overseeing management's activities and evaluating whether management's operating and financial plans are balanced from a risk/reward perspective.
 The Board and its committees perform this oversight through a variety of mechanisms.
 For example, at the full Board level, the Board receives a strategic plan presentation from management each year, and this presentation generally covers management's expectations for the upcoming three-year period.
 The Board also reviews management's proposed annual operating plan each year.
-By engaging with management on both strategic and annual planning, the Board can evaluate risk across multiple time-horizons, including long-term (e.g., risks and opportunities related to the future of mobility generally), medium term (e.g., risks and opportunities across the rolling three-year periods generally aligned with our strategic planning cycle), and shorter periods (e.g., risks and opportunities more relevant to our current year plans).
+By engaging with management on both strategic and annual planning, the Board can evaluate risk across multiple time-horizons, including long-term (e.g., risks and opportunities related to the future of mobility generally), medium term (e.g., risks and opportunities related to the future of mobility generally), medium term (e.g., risks and opportunities more relevant to our current year plans).